tot/tot/README.md

 - Email: tonyttran2003@gmail.com

 ## 💡 Current Projects
-- MusicMates - A social platform to explore music personalities and showcase your own
+- Harmonyze - A social platform to explore music personalities and showcase your own